HazCom; Hazard communication; Material Safety Data Sheet; MSDS

 - How it could harm you.

 - What your symptoms could be if you are exposed to the material.

 - How to safely handle the material and what personal protective equipment (PPE) to wear when you handle it.

-- What steps to take before more skilled or trained professionals come to help.
+- What immediate steps to take in case of exposure until more skilled or trained professionals come to help.

 - If the material could cause a fire or explosion, and what to do if this happens.

 - What to do if a spill or leak occurs.

 - What to do if there is danger from the material mixing with other substances.